-Note: FEFO is in the Beta testing phase and is only available to a selection of merchants at this time.
+Note: Lot Tracking is in the Beta testing phase and is only available to a selection of merchants at this time.
 If you are interested in participating in the Beta, please submit this form.

-Phase 1 First Expires First Out Fulfillment: Fulfill based on expiration date.
-Older products are shipped to customers first in order to avoid fulfilling expired products and to increase customer satisfaction.
+Fulfillment based on expiration date.
+Older products are shipped to customers first in order to avoid fulfilling old or expired products and to increase customer satisfaction.
+Beta is live

-Track Lot numbers from inbound to order fulfillment.
-In the event of a recall, Deliverr can:
+Track Lot number batches from inbound to order fulfillment.
+In the event of a recall:

 1. Remove or dispose of inventory for a specific Lot Number

-2. Provide a report detailing the orders associated with a Lot number, giving merchants the information needed to communicate with your customers impacted by the recall.
+2. View the orders associated with a Lot number.
+This will help facilitate direct communication with customers impacted by a recall.

 What are the merchant requirements for FEFO?